hixio-mh/angular-build/CONTRIBUTING.md

 ### Github issues

-We use [Github issues](https://github.com/BizAppFramework/angular-build/issues) to track public bugs.
+We use [Github issues](https://github.com/DagonMetric/angular-build/issues) to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

-### Gitter chat room

-The [Gitter Channel](https://gitter.im/BizAppFramework/angular-build?utm_source=share-link&utm_medium=link&utm_campaign=share-link) provides a place where the Community can get together and collaborate.
-It is actually great to see that folks have already started to collaborate and support each other there.

-### Facebook group
+### Discussions

-We use the [Sahtagan DevConnect](https://www.facebook.com/groups/sahtagandevconnect) group on [facebook](https://www.facebook.com/sahtagan) for sharing ideas, articles and announcements among group members.
+[Gitter Channel](https://gitter.im/DagonMetric/angular-build?utm_source=share-link&utm_medium=link&utm_campaign=share-link) or general angular-build discussions.

 ## Contributing code and content

 This is a rough outline of what a contributor's workflow looks like:

-1. Search [GitHub](https://github.com/BizAppFramework/angular-build/pulls) for an open or closed PR that relates to your submission.
+1. Search [GitHub](https://github.com/DagonMetric/angular-build/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.

-2. [Fork](https://help.github.com/articles/fork-a-repo/) the [repo](https://github.com/BizAppFramework/angular-build) and create your branch `topic` from master.
+2. [Fork](https://help.github.com/articles/fork-a-repo/) the [repo](https://github.com/DagonMetric/angular-build) and create your branch `topic` from master.

 3. Make your changes in a new git branch.